 Pond No. 2 is located on the Southeast portion of the facility and also consists of a primary treatment pond and clarifying pond.
 The clarifying pond discharges into an adjacent duplex vertical flow wetland treatment system.
+Pond 2 is preceded by a dual chamber concrete headworks sedimentation basin that is utilized to capture sediments from stormwater from the FGD handling pad.
+In addition, the original leachate inflow pipe located on the western edge of Pond No. 2 has been redirected through a pump station to discharge into the concrete headworks.

-Pond No. 3 is located to the East of the RWL and also consists of a primary treatment pond and clarifying pond.
+Pond No. 3 is located to the East of the RWL and to the north of Pond No. 2 and consists of a primary treatment pond and clarifying pond.
 The clarifying pond discharges into an adjacent duplex vertical flow wetland treatment system.